harshagrawal007/Tippy/README.md

 # Tippy

+# Pre-work - Tippy tip calculator
-tipppy is the tip calculator used to calculate tip you need to pay . it also lets yout know the exact tip and total
+You can use Tipppy to calculate tip you need to pay for any particular amount.
+It also lets you know the exact tip and total

-app is made using . xcode and simualted on iphone 8.

-submitted by harsh agrawal
+Submitted by Harsh Agrawal

-total hours spent = 4 hours
+Time spent: 4 hours spent in total

 The following **required** functionality is complete:
 [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

-video walkthrough
+Video walkthrough

-Here's a walkthrough of implemented user stories: https://imgur.com/DHVRzAV [img]https://i.imgur.com/DHVRzAV.gif[/img]
+Here's a walkthrough of implemented user stories:

+https://imgur.com/DHVRzAV

+[img]https://i.imgur.com/DHVRzAV.gif[/img]

 <img src='https://i.imgur.com/DHVRzAV.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />